6 Best Daily Planner Apps in 2026 (Tested and Compared)

 • Natural language event creation.
 The best in the category.
 Create events, set reminders, and invite people using conversational text.
 No tapping through date pickers.

 • Calendar Sets + Focus Filters.
-Group your calendars by context (Work, Family, Side Project) and let Focus Modes automatically switch between them.
-Your planner adapts to where you are.
+Group calendars by context and let Focus Modes switch between them automatically.
+Your planner adapts to where you are without you touching anything.

 • Scheduling links.
 Openings and Proposals let others book time on your calendar or vote on meeting times.
-Built-in Calendly alternative.
+A built-in Calendly alternative that saves you $96 a year if you were paying for the real thing.

 • Weather and travel time.
 10-day weather forecasts and automatic travel time estimates between events.
 Small details that make daily planning practical.